jcob23/Stats-4-two/README.md

 ![result](result_html.png)

-I do not own any of champion portraits, all of them are own by Riot games Stats 4 two was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
+I do not own any of champion portraits, all of them are own by Riot games.
+Stats 4 two was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
 Riot Games does not endorse or sponsor this project.